KalaayPT/Profit-Taker-Guide/docs/beginner/getting-started.md

 # Getting Started

-*This section should educate readers on the basic, common sense things essential to learning Profit-Taker, such as how the fight works, RTA timing, and the 6 principles*
+*This and following sections should educate readers on the basic, common sense things essential to learning Profit-Taker*

 Profit-Taker is a boss in Orb Vallis that is unlocked once you reach max standing with Solaris United in Fortuna.
 The fight has three major repeating phases and has a 5-minute time limit towards the end.